darshanpatel44/Medi-Note/project-showcase.md

 ## Challenges we ran into

-Building a HIPAA-compliant platform presented significant challenges.
+Building our secure platform presented significant challenges.
 We needed to ensure end-to-end encryption for all patient data while maintaining real-time capabilities.
-Optimizing the accuracy of medical transcription required extensive domain-specific training, and creating a truly helpful AI assistant meant balancing accessibility with medical accuracy.
-We also had to navigate complex healthcare regulations regarding data sharing between doctors and patients.
-Technical challenges included integrating various APIs and ensuring reliable audio processing across different devices and connection speeds.
+Optimizing the accuracy of medical transcription required extensive domain-specific training, and creating a truly helpful AI assistant meant balancing accessibility with clinical precision.
+We also navigated complex healthcare regulations around data sharing between doctors and patients.
+On the technical side, we integrated multiple APIs and ensured reliable audio processing across diverse devices and connection speeds.

 ## Accomplishments that we're proud of